devbit-showcases/EliasVerstappe/README.md

     clearLeds();
 }
 ```
-This function is basically a loop that changes the **hue** value from 0 to 359 at e certain speed.
+This function is basically a loop that changes the **hue** value from 0 to 359 at a certain speed.